-The US Chess Federation (US Chess) National Scholastic Chess Tournament Regulations are intended to fulfill the-needs and expectations of players, coaches, and parents at our national scholastic events.
+The US Chess Federation (US Chess) National Scholastic Chess Tournament Regulations are intended to fulfill the needs and expectations of players, coaches, and parents at our national scholastic events.
 These regulations are a reference to the special rules that govern these events, along with some suggestions to help the event run smoothly.
 They are designed to maintain, promote, preserve, and enhance the dignity and significance of, and fair play at, US Chess national scholastic events.
 These regulations supplement the 7th Edition of the US Chess Federation's Official Rules of Chess and carry the weight of history and hands-on experience.
+The US Chess Safe Play Guidelines also apply fully to every National Scholastic event.
 In instances where there are no existing regulations or rules, US Chess shall apply "common sense" to fairly address the situation.
 Proposed improvements to these regulations shall be referred to the US Chess Office and the Scholastic Council for consideration in the next scholastic chess year.
 Clarification or interpretations of the existing rules for the current scholastic chess year shall be referred to the US Chess office and the Scholastic Council.
 After all, the main principle of these regulations is this: Our young players deserve the best!